 It is also important to make sure that the black diamond in question is truly black.
 Oftentimes, other stones have such a dark look, they are mistaken for being a black diamond.
 The other gemstones that look similar are as follows: black cubic zirconia, black spinal, pyrite or marcasite, French jet, hematite, and black tourmaline.
 An expert will be able to use their tools to determine whether it’s truly a black diamond or another dark-colored stone.

-Black Diamond Symbolism
+The Powerful Black Diamond Meaning

 Black diamonds have been seen as a symbol of justice and inner strength.
 It is thought that it can help with problem-solving and how to take the best approach in any given situation.
 The black diamond was also used to connect someone to the spiritual world to assist with communication on the other side.